Effect of initial Rayleigh mode on drop deformation under impulsive acceleration

-In summary, the high-viscosity regime filters out the complex modal dynamics seen in water drops.
-Fragmentation is determined by the $(2,0)$ mode's unique ability to combine constructive superposition with a geometrically sustained pressure gradient that drives simple radial expansion, minimizing the viscous penalty associated with more complex shape evolutions.

 In the liquid-liquid system, the ambient density and velocity match the air cases, implying similar dynamic pressure scales.
 However, the higher ambient viscosity ($Re \approx 0.5 Re_\mathrm{WA}$) maintains the flow in an attached, viscous-dominated regime.
 Consequently, the drop experiences significant shear stresses on its upstream surface, which actively drive fluid towards the periphery.
 This shear-driven mechanism sets up a faster internal flow compared to the pressure-dominated air systems, resulting in significantly higher oscillatory kinetic energies.
 As shown in figure \ref{fig:liqliq-KEosc_t}, peak $\Kosc$ values are approximately $50\%$ higher than those in the water-air system.
 Crucially, the low density ratio means the drop has very low inertia and accelerates rapidly towards the freestream velocity.
 Since the aerodynamic forcing scales with the relative velocity squared ($\propto (V_{\mathrm{free}} - \Vcm)^2$), the available power drops precipitously with time.
 This creates a narrow "energy window" during the initial stages.
 Furthermore, it has been established that in such low-density systems where internal flow is driven by upstream shear, drops naturally deform into a forward-facing pancake (concavity pointing downstream) \citep{parikThresholdDropFragmentation2025}.